JonathanHalpern/chiswick-rehearsal-room/src/pages/about/about.md

 ---
-templateKey: contact-page
+templateKey: about-page
-path: /contact
+path: /about
 ---

-## Contact me now!
+# Some stuff